VikhyatSharma17/srms/README.md

 This is created as a **BCA final year project** for IGNOU.

+**Note**: Currently the site supports only student profile and does not have any profile of teachers.

 ## Technology Stack
 The technology stack used are:
 - HTML